The best foods to fight depression naturally

 Research is increasingly showing the role of gut microbes in modulating behavior.

-The good thing is, now you can blame your choices and behavior on the bacteria in your gut.
+The good thing is, that now you can blame your choices and behavior on the bacteria in your gut.

 You may also want to consider the food choices you make because that determines the bacteria in your gut, and likely, your mood, behavior, and other choices you make.